wjgeorge/docker-opensim-simple/README.md

 ### Running

 You will need to forward both TCP and UDP port 9000 to your host.
+Persistance is add using a volume mount to a host directory on /tmp/foo

 ```
-$ docker run --name=opensim -p 9000:9000 -p 9000:9000/udp -d opensim
+$ docker run --name=opensim -p 9000:9000 -p 9000:9000/udp -d -v "/tmp/foo:/var/opensim" opensim
 ```

 You can see the console logs like that: